sc0ttj/component/README.md

 - define the margins around your "chart area"
 - pass in some data to use
 - define X and Y axes
-  - min and max values of axis
+  - min and max values of axis:
   - labels and tick values
   - styling, positioning, etc
 - use the `drawEach()` method to draw your chart:
-  - loop over your data to access each data point
+  - it loops over your data, giving access to each data point
-  - each data point is decorated with various drawing methods:
+  - each data point is "decorated" with various drawing methods:
     - `data.bar({ opts })` - draw bars
     - `data.line({ opts })` - draw lines and filled areas, smoothed or not
     - `data.circle({ opts })` - draw circles and circle segments around the chart